 But the danger still lurks, and you need to unclog the toilet to prevent further obstructions.
 Partial clogs occur when you flush items that don’t belong in the toilet bowl.
 These include Q tips, hygiene products, baby wipes, toys, hair, etc.

 Waste accumulates in the long run, preventing water from flowing down the drains quickly and effortlessly.
-When you flush a partially clogged toilet, the water level rises instantly and then goes down gradually.
+When you flush a partially clogged toilet, the water level rises and then slowly drains.

 Malfunctioning Toilet Flapper